favro03/module-1-code-refactor/README.md

 * The application loads with no errors

-* The application reslemes at least 90% of the mock-up
+* The application resembles at least 90% of the mock-up

 ## Screenshot ##